Joakker/tcod-go/README.md

 and go should do everything else for you.

+Unlike the C library, this binding provides a default font image, so you don't need to provide your own.

 ## Minimal Program

 Copy this into your text editor of choice and `go run` it